gardenappl/EXAPUNKS/README.md

 ## Solutions

-My solutions are not record-breaking but typically average or better.
+My solutions are not record-breaking, but typically average or better.

 In most levels I aimed for reducing cycle count, however in some levels (mainly the Visual Cortex and Last Stop Warehouse) I thought it'd be more fun to go for minimal activity by using a lot of networking.